aetperf/aetperf.github.io/_posts/2022-07-26-Euler-s-number-and-the-uniform-sum-distribution.md

   <img width="300" src="/img/2022-07-28_01/fermatslibrarys_tweet.png" alt="tweet">
 </p>

 I find it a little bit intriguing for Euler's number $e$ to appear here!
-But actually, it is not uncommon to encounter $e$ in probability theory.
-As explained by Stefanie Reichert in the article *e is everywhere* [2]:
+But actually, it is not uncommon to encounter $e$ in probability theory, as explained by Stefanie Reichert in the short article *e is everywhere* [2].

-> Imagine you are in Monte Carlo enjoying a few games of roulette, which is a Bernoulli trial process.
-If you place a bet on a single number, your chances are 1/37 to win that game.
-For 37 games, the probability that you will lose every single time is — maybe surprisingly — close to 1/e.
-Or, pretend you are at the theatre, where you — along with everybody else — leave your coat in the cloak room, which has one hook per guest, and receive a number.
-However, your coat is placed on a random hook.
-The probability that none of the coats are on the correct hook for a large number of guests approaches, again, 1/e.
-The number of practical examples is endless.

-Let's derive mathematically the above statement from *Fermat's Library* and perform random experiments in Python and [Numba](https://numba.pydata.org/) to speed up the computations.
+Let's derive mathematically the above statement and perform random experiments in Python and [Numba](https://numba.pydata.org/) to speed up the computations.

 ## A First Python experiment